-Talk with your doctor about all of the risks involved with a facelift to make sure the procedure is right for you.
+Talk with your doctor about all the potential risks involved with a facelift to make sure the procedure is right for you.

 After the surgery, your doctor will likely prescribe pain medication.
-You may or may not have some pain or discomfort along with swelling and bruising.
-This is all normal.
+It’s common to have some pain or discomfort, along with swelling and bruising.

 Your doctor will give you instructions on when to remove any dressings or drains and when to make a follow-up appointment.

-Typically, give yourself about two weeks before resuming a normal level of daily activity.
-For more strenuous activity, like exercise, wait about four weeks.
-Everyone is different, though, so ask your doctor when you can expect to be able to resume your usual activities.
+Give yourself about 2 weeks before resuming your normal level of daily activity.
+For more strenuous activity, like exercise, wait about 4 weeks.
+Everyone is different, so ask your doctor when you can expect to be able to resume your usual activities.

 Talk with your doctor about what you can do to help ensure a successful facelift and what you can reasonably expect from the surgery.

-You do want to make sure your surgeon is board-certified by the American Board of Plastic Surgery or the American Board of Facial Plastic and Reconstructive Surgery.
-This ensures that certain standards of education, expertise, continuing education, and best practices are upheld.
+You’ll want to make sure your surgeon is board certified by the American Board of Plastic Surgery or the American Board of Facial Plastic and Reconstructive Surgery.
+This ensures that certain standards of education, expertise, and best practices are upheld.